-Enable CMB Interaction?

 Coordinated measurements are measurements synchronously made in multiple emulators or analyzers.
 Coordinated measurements can be made between HP 64700 Series emulators which communicate over the Coordinated Measurement Bus (CMB).
 Multiple emulator start/stop is one type of coordinated measurement.
 The CMB signals READY and /EXECUTE are used to perform multiple emulator start/stop.
 This configuration item allows you to enable/disable interaction over the READY and /EXECUTE signals.
 (The third CMB signal, TRIGGER, is unaffected by this configuration item.)

-no The emulator ignores the /EXECUTE and

-READY lines, and the READY line is not

-driven.

-yes Multiple emulator start/stop is enabled.
-If the

-Processor, CMB, Go, ... command is entered, the emulator will start executing code when a pulse on the /EXECUTE line is received.
+Yes Multiple emulator start/stop is enabled.
+If the Processor , C MB, Go , command is entered, the emulator will start executing code when a pulse on the /EXECUTE line is received.
 The READY line is driven false while the emulator is running in the monitor; it goes true whenever execution switches to the user program.

-CMB interaction will also be enabled when the
+CMB interaction will also be enabled when the Proces ssor, CMB, Execute multiple emulat made between H the Coordinated Multiple emulat The CMB signa multiple emulat This configurati the READY and TRIGGER, is un No Yes command is entered.

-Processor, CMB, Execute

-command is entered.